Politics are on the nation’s mind these days, and many people wish to weigh in by writing a political book.

 Instead of covering a person’s entire life, you might talk about how he demonstrated your philosophy at certain critical points in his life and political career.
 For example, a narrow focus on Franklin D. Roosevelt’s response to the economic crisis of the Great Depression of the 1930s, or Janet Yellen’s actions as Federal Reserve Chair, can both be useful vehicles for presenting a stance on government involvement in the economy.

 Example: George Washington, Dealmaker-In-Chief by Cyrus Ansary

 7 – Mock the Other Side

 Humor can be a powerful approach to discussing politics.
 After all, we enjoy seeing people and political parties skewered by satire, wicked or gentle humor.
 And if the humor is not too wicked, it can usually be appreciated even by those being poked fun at.
 If you want to take a partisan tack, you might share jokes about the “other side,” offer a collection of silly statements made by members of the opposition, or write a satire that exaggerates the other side’s ideas and actions.

 Example: Donald Trump Jokes by Josh Hugh and Emma Kidder

 8 – Launch a Scorched-Earth Attack

-A fair number of today’s political books take a scythe – or maybe a massive weed eater – to the other side, laying everything about them to waste.
-The scorched-earth approach presents opposing forces as being irremediably awful and evil as it dismisses and dismantles their beliefs while arguing with their understanding of the facts.
+A fair number of today’s political books take a scythe to the other side, laying everything about them to waste.
+The scorched-earth approach presents opposing forces as being irremediably awful and evil.
+It dismisses and dismantles their beliefs while arguing with their understanding of the facts.
 This approach can make for a shocking, but riveting, read that will be strongly embraced by those who agree with you, and just as strongly dismissed by those who do not.

 Example: Evil Geniuses: The Unmaking of America: A Recent History by Kurt Andersen